 Quizzed, I inquired further “We aren’t fair, just brown.
 Then why?”

-“Because you are fairer than me, and the fairer you are the prettier you look.”
+“Because the fairer you are the prettier you look.”

 This mindset sent me into a deep thought.
-I didn’t object to my colleague’s thinking and let her be as it is, but the deep obsession with skin whitening clearly reflected the ingrained commonwealth mindset clearly reflected from the aforesaid conversation.
+I didn’t object to my colleague’s thinking and let her be as it is, but the deep obsession with skin whitening clearly reflected the ingrained commonwealth mindset and a deeply seated racism.
 This is further reflected from the regressive skin and colour based humour seen on the Indian television.
-Comedians making jokes on dark-skinned people, contestants painting themselves dark and the other contestants running away from him/her because being dark means being ugly.
+Comedians constantly making jokes on dark-skinned people, contestants painting themselves dark and the other contestants running away from him/her because being dark means being ugly.
 This scornful belief is also seen in the countless butt of jokes or roasts- on and off the televisions.

 Sadly a roast, which is an insult- based comedy is hugely popular amongst youngsters and majority of us are fine with it.
-For dark skin is an acceptable insult for us since it isn’t anything serious.
-But when a long history of suppression on the basis of caste, creed or colour is persistent in a society, it doesn’t remain funny anymore.
+For dark skin is an acceptable insult to us since it isn’t anything serious.
+But when a long history of suppression and racism on the basis of caste, creed or colour is persistent in a 21st-century society, it doesn’t remain funny anymore.
 Rather it becomes a tragedy.